BoscoZhangers/PocketRPG/README.md

 If you and your opponent select the same move, nothing happens.
 If move (a) beats move (b), only the player who chose move (a) will perform move (a).

 ![Demo of the RPG Game](assets/combat_demo.gif)

+### 7) 🏥 Healing and Re-Spawning
+If at some point you are defeated by a foe, fret not!
+Nurse Joy will deliver your pokémon to the Pokémon centre where you will be restored to full health.
+While out-of-combat, you may also visit the Pokémon Centre to restore your health by simply walking to the designated location!

+### 8) 📈 Leveling Up
+Gain exp by defeating foes!
+On the right-hand side, your exp and your progress to levelling up will be displayed!
+Leveling up unlocks more maps!

 ### ${}$